How to Know If Your Job Is Your Calling

 How to Find Your Passion in Life

-Everyone tells you to follow your passion.
+Everyone says 'follow your passion.'
 But what if you do not know what it is?
-Here is a practical framework for uncovering what makes you come alive.
+Here is a biblical, practical framework for uncovering what God placed in you.